 - So repeat steps 2 and 3 using the re-linearised curve, and the drop the second stage measurement data onto either QTR-Linearize-Data.exe, QTR-Create-ICC.exe or QTR-Create-ICC-RGB.exe (without the .exe at the end for Mac OS X).

-- Insert the output data from the second stage “out” file into the linearisation checker spreadsheet to check that you have a linear curve.
+- Insert the output data from the second stage “out” file into the linearisation checker spreadsheet to check that you have a linear curve (an updated version of the spreadsheet is now found in the Piezography Community Edition, but the original version you see displayed in graphs in these pages is still available here).

 - If you do, then copy or move the re-linearised.quad file into the folder of quad files for your printer.
 On Mac OS X, there’s a re-installation dance that you’ll have to perform.